MultiPoolMiner/MultiPoolMiner/README.md

 By default MPM will perform an automatic update on startup if a newer version is found.
 Set to 'true' to disable automatic update to latest MPM version.

 **-ShowMinerWindow**
-By default MPM hides most miner windows as to not steal focus.
+By default MPM hides most miner windows as to not steal focus (Miners of API type 'Wrapper' will remain hidden).
 All miners write their output to files in the Log folder.
-Set to 'true' to show miner windows (old MPM behaviour).
+Set to 'true' to show miner windows.

 **-UseFastestMinerPerAlgoOnly**
 Use only use fastest miner per algo and device index.
 E.g. if there are 2 or more miners available to mine the same algo, only the fastest will ever be used, the slower ones will also be hidden in the summary screen.

-**-IgnoreMinerFee**
-Newer versions of MPM take miner fees into account when calculating profitability.
-Set this flag to 'true' to ignore the fees (old MPM behaviour).
-This is also a per-miner configuration item which available through advanced configuration
+**-ShowPoolBalances**
+Set to 'true' to have the balances of all active pools displayed on the summary screen.

+**-ShowPoolBalancesExcludedPools**
+Set to 'true' to have the balances of all pools (including those that are excluded with 'ExcludeMinerName') displayed on the summary screen.

 ##SAMPLE USAGE